 Ms. Doleski, who has just returned to teaching, this time 6th grade, feels that she “just get[s] kids” and feels most herself when talking to them.
 She finds them “so much more open to things than adults are, and they’ve got all this fresh new stuff on the horizon.”
 She has completed four other YA books as well as a middle grade book.
 The YA books are targeted to the traditional YA age and are “light speculative fiction.”
 Although mostly “contemporary,” they have some magic/supernatural elements, but explore feelings.
 For example, one character has “food issues” and she noted that “we all have little bits of stuff we need to talk about without glorifying or glamorizing it… Everybody has stuff.”
 She also does not like gender norms, and tries to “subvert” them.
 She noted that “kids are kids and each kid is different and unique.”
 Unfortunately, her YA books haven’t sold, although has an idea for an illustrated YA novel about a cowgirl, set in Colorado, and has “aliens and stuff!”

-Revisions to her work is “incredibly difficult” for her, and “takes a lot of brain power,” but “coming up with a world is euphoric for me and I get really excited and happy” (think “Disney princess singing while tossing flowers”).
+Revisions to her work are “incredibly difficult” for her, and “take a lot of brain power,” but “coming up with a world is euphoric for me and I get really excited and happy” (think “Disney princess singing while tossing flowers” happy).
 While she has no expectation of becoming famous (in contrast to her family’s thoughts), she enjoys talking to people about her art and finds it “surreal to see people read your book.”
 Oddly, good reviews “mess” with her more than bad ones.
-She is working on her next book and worries about whether she can “match [the] expectations.”
+Having finished Mary , and working on Gabe , she worried about whether she could “match [the] expectations.”

 Such a fear is realistic in the writing/publishing world, and Mary Underwater sat for three years before it was purchased.
 Working on new things kept her hopeful though, and she would just “keep going.”
 Ms. Doleski professed “I write strange books.”
 She explained that her books are difficult to compare to anything existing and that makes it difficult to pitch her books to publishers.
-Bok’s are generally pitched as ‘this book/movie meets this book/movie’.
-Her books “don’t really fit in.
+Books are generally pitched as ‘this book/movie meets this book/movie,’ but her books “don’t really fit in.
 That’s okay, they’re quirky.”
 What keeps her writing is “that euphoric feeling I feel creating new things and trying to figure out…like a chess game, how it all works together.
 It’s such a fun feeling.”